ziyadt1995/RT_to_mitigate_QBBAs/README.md

 We recommend running the code on SPYDER IDE using Anaconda (https://www.anaconda.com/).

-To Launch attacks, run the files by selecting their code "as selection" in spyder IDE.
+To launch attacks, run the files by selecting their code "as selection" in spyder IDE.
 Use following files:

 1. attack_imagenet.py
 2. attack_cifar10.py